Sponsorships Elephants

 Our godchild Naboishu for L.N.

-Naboishu is one of our new additions.
+Naboishu was born in app.
+2018 and found in March 2020.
 When the veterinary department of SWT/KWS Mara was asked to investigate the sudden death of the mother elephant “Namunyak”, they found her young calf in the company of her herd.
-The little calf couldn’t survive alone among men, but now he is part of a happy elephant family.
-He’s a little ne’er-do-well, always looking for the next orphan to play with.
+The little calf couldn’t survive alone among bulls, but now he is part of a happy elephant family.

 + More